-Aquaporins.
-In simple terms, these are water channels in the cell wall that allow for H2O molecules to travel in and out of the cell so that the cell won’t swell and explode.
-Scientists discovered that by using these aquaporins, you can sort out H2O molecules from otherwise impure water.
+Aquaporins are water channels in the cell wall that allow water molecules to travel in and out of the cell so that the cell won’t swell and explode.
+Scientists discovered that by using aquaporins, you can sort out water molecules from otherwise impure water.
 Aquaporins themselves are very small and delicate, so a screen is used and the aquaporins are melted onto the layer of net.
 Impure water can then be sifted.

 Right now this technique is generally used in industry because it provides ultrapure water.
 Ultrapure water is so clean that the taste is repulsive.
 It doesn’t have the nutrients and minerals in tap water so it can be shocking to taste, but it works great for cleaning or soaking machinery for big companies.